Microsoft Windows: Windows 3.x

 Windows 3.0, released in 1990, improved the design, mostly because of virtual memory and loadable virtual device drivers (VxDs) that allow Windows to share arbitrary devices between multi-tasked DOS applications.
 Windows 3.0 applications can run in protected mode, which gives them access to several megabytes of memory without the obligation to participate in the software virtual memory scheme.
 They run inside the same address space, where the segmented memory provides a degree of protection.
 Windows 3.0 also featured improvements to the user interface.
 Microsoft rewrote critical operations from C into assembly.
 Windows 3.0 was the first version of Windows to achieve broad commercial success, selling 2 million copies in the first six months.

 Windows 3.1, made generally available on March 1, 1992, featured a facelift.
-In August 1993, Windows for Workgroups, a special version with integrated peer-to-peer networking features and a version number of 3.11, was released.
+In October 1992, Windows for Workgroups, a special version with integrated peer-to-peer networking features, was released.
 It was sold along with Windows 3.1.
 Support for Windows 3.1 ended on December 31, 2001.

 Windows 3.2, released in 1994, is an updated version of the Chinese version of Windows 3.1.
 The update was limited to this language version, as it fixed only issues related to the complex writing system of the Chinese language.
 Windows 3.2 was generally sold by computer manufacturers with a ten-disk version of MS-DOS that also had Simplified Chinese characters in basic output and some translated utilities.